MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/uvc-camera-implementation-guide.md

 Configuring UVC devices through custom INF is still supported and that takes precedence over BOS descriptor based mechanism.
 While specifying device properties through INF, you don’t need to add the prefix “UVC-“.
 This prefix is only needed for device properties that are specified through BOS descriptor and that are per interface instance specific.
 If your device needs user mode plugins like DMFT then you do need to supply an INF for installing the DMFT.
 It cannot be configured using firmware.

-## Currently supported configuration values through BOS descriptor:\\
+## Currently supported configuration values through BOS descriptor

 | Configuration Name                     | Type       | Description                                     |
 |----------------------------------------|------------|-------------------------------------------------|